Panic Attacks: Care Instructions

 During a panic attack, you may have a feeling of intense fear or terror, trouble breathing, chest pain or tightness, heartbeat changes, dizziness, sweating, and shaking.
 A panic attack starts suddenly and usually lasts from 5 to 20 minutes but may last even longer.
-You have the most anxiety about 10 minutes after the attack starts.
-An attack can begin with a stressful event, or it can happen without a cause.
+An attack can begin with a stressful event.
+Or it can happen without a cause.

 Although panic attacks can cause scary symptoms, you can learn to manage them with self-care, counselling, and medicine.